BoomchainLabs/chonksuites/replit.md

 ## Overview

-This is a full-stack web application built with React, TypeScript, and Express.js that implements a gamified rewards system with wallet integration.
-The application features a token-based rewards system where users can complete daily tasks, earn loyalty points, and participate in a referral program.
-The frontend uses modern UI components from shadcn/ui with a custom gaming aesthetic, while the backend provides REST API endpoints for user management, task completion, and reward tracking.
+This is a full-stack Web3 loyalty dashboard called "Chonk9k Suite" built with React, TypeScript, and Express.js.
+It implements a gamified rewards system with dual-chain wallet integration supporting both Base (EVM) and Solana networks.
+Users earn $LERF tokens (Base Chain) and $CHONK9K tokens (Solana) for completing daily tasks, referrals, and loyalty activities.
+The platform features a Nintendo-style gaming aesthetic with comprehensive Web3 CLI tools for real blockchain operations.

 ## System Architecture